KerryLeeHartley/07_30_24/README.md

   Collaboration (C): Active participation in recruiting events will allow me to work closely with HR and recruitment teams, providing valuable feedback and suggestions to improve diversity efforts.

   Development & Growth (D): I will focus on personal growth through certifications and training, which will enable me to better coach and guide others in supporting Accenture’s diversity and inclusion objectives.

+%&%&%&%&&%&%&%&%&%&%&%&%
+Priority: Cultivate Leaders Who Build Leaders to Build a Strong and Empowered Team

+Detailed Description
+Areas of Impact (A): People: Attracting, inspiring, engaging, developing, and retaining an inclusive and diverse workforce, creating an environment where every person believes Accenture is the best place to achieve their aspirations personally and professionally.
+One Accenture: Working together, inspiring collaboration not only within the immediate team but across Accenture, to bring the best of Accenture to clients Client: Creating success for clients by delivering value and focusing on creating positive, collaborative client experiences, including building and nurturing trusted key client relationships.
+Behaviors (B): Identify high-potential individuals within the team who demonstrate leadership potential and a passion for growth.
+Provide mentorship, guidance, and support to leaders who develop other leaders within their teams, helping them enhance their leadership skills and empower them to build a strong leadership pipeline.
+Foster a culture of continuous learning and development, encouraging leaders to seek out relevant training, workshops, and resources to enhance their own leadership capabilities and support the growth of their team members.
+Lead by example, demonstrating the values of care, kindness, and connection in all interactions, and inspiring others to do the same.
+Collaboration (C): Facilitate opportunities for cross-team collaboration and knowledge-sharing, encouraging leaders who build leaders to connect and learn from one another.
+Engage with other project leaders and teams within Accenture to share best practices and innovative approaches to leadership development that focuses on building leaders within teams.
+Partner with HR and talent development teams to align leadership development initiatives and leverage existing resources to support the growth and development of leaders who build leaders.
+Development & Growth (D): Create personalized development plans for leaders who build leaders, identifying specific areas for growth and providing targeted feedback and coaching to enhance their leadership effectiveness.
+Encourage leaders to delegate responsibilities, empowering their team members and providing growth opportunities for them to develop their leadership skills.
+Continuously evaluate and provide constructive feedback on leadership performance, fostering a culture of continuous improvement and growth among leaders who build leaders.

+Provide a reflection on your priority.

+Reflect on what went WELL, what you could do BETTER, and what you will do NEXT.
+Consider both impact achieved and behavior demonstrated.

+This response will be visible to priority reviewers during their reflections.